 Norwegians have gone on holiday to Italy and France to enjoy their fantastic, tasty traditions.
 The Norwegian kitchen is different, but could we achieve the same sense of self-worth?

 The first thing we had to do, was to identify what really characterized Norwegian cooking.
 The answer was to a large degree found in the rather unique Norwegian agricultural customs: Lambs and goats that graze in outlying pastures along the coast and in the mountains.
 A cold and largely unpolluted climate that is ideal for growing fruits, berries and vegetables without extensive use of pesticides.

 Modest farms and smallholdings producing milk, cheese and beef in healthy environments, virtually disease-free and subjected to strict laws and regulations when it comes to animal welfare.
 And last, but definitely not least, the extensive coastline with long and rich traditions in seafood.

-The hard work to instill pride in all the levels of the food chain has given immediate results.
+The hard work to install pride in all levels of the food chain has given immediate results.
 Local produce are seeing increased market-shares in supermarkets, while new, small-scale producers of commodities such as cheese, honey, pastries and ecologically produced meats are popping up all over the country.
 Not to mention the hundreds of microbreweries experimenting with different styles and recipes for beer.